HMS Dryad (1795): Return to the Irish Station (1804–1808)

-The Walcheren Expedition (1809)
+Walcheren Expedition (1809)

 Captain Edward Galwey took command in 1809, and remained captain of Dryad until the end of the Napoleonic Wars.
 On 28 July Dryad sailed with a large fleet from the Downs.
 This fleet, and the troops they carried, formed part of the Walcheren Expedition, the aim of which was to demolish the dockyards and arsenals at Antwerp, Terneuzen, and Flushing.

 On 11 August Dryad formed part of a squadron of frigates directed to sound and buoy the Sloe Strait in preparation for the attack on Flushing, which fell on 15 August.
 In forcing the West Scheld, the British ships were under fire from shore batteries for two hours, during which time they suffered two men killed and nine wounded; Dryad had no casualties.
 Prize money was paid in 1812.
 The expedition ended in failure, mostly due to malaria decimating the expeditionary force, which withdrew by September.

-The Home Station (1809 - 1814)
+Home Station (1809–1814)

 Between 1809 and 1814 Dryad served on the Home Station, including the north coast of Spain under the orders of Commodore Sir Robert Mends.
 On 6 February 1810 she and Eclipse recaptured Dobridge and Hercules.

 In late June and early July Dryad was part of a British squadron that destroyed all the French batteries (except for Castro) on the Spanish coast from St. Sebastian (a fortified town in the Basque province of Gipuzkoa at the bottom of the Bay of Biscay) to St. Andero.
 Landing parties destroyed one hundred heavy guns and essentially denuded that coast of its defences, all without suffering any casualties.
 On 31 October, Dryad recaptured Americana.
 The French privateer Charles had captured Americana, Fousica, master, on 26 October as Americana was sailing from Bahia to London.
 After Dryad recaptured Americana, Americana then arrived at Plymouth on 9 November.

 The year 1811 was busy.
 Dryad's list of prizes includes: